MelissaPabst/SavvyDAPython/Week2/Class2.md

 >>>
 ```

-We can retrieve a Series from a DataFrame either by dictionary notation or by column-named attribute:
+We can retrieve a Series from a DataFrame either by dictionary notation (brackets) or by a column-named attribute (dot notation):

 ```
 >>> df['age']